Home

 After the implementation of their telegraph, around 1800 Chappe brothers were at the peak of their success.
 Between 1800 and 1804, however, Claude Chappe became increasingly despondent.
 He was especially upset when other inventors started attacking his designs, claiming credit for having invented the telegraph earlier.

-Towards the end of 1804, Claude Chappe fell ill during a routine inspection tour of some of the new telegraph lines (he was the head of French Telegraph Administration) that were under construction.
-He suspected food poisoning, and pointed an accusing finger at his adversaries.
+Towards the end of 1804, Claude Chappe fell ill during a routine inspection tour of some of the new telegraph lines (he was the head of the French Telegraph Administration) that were under construction.
+He suspected food poisoning and pointed an accusing finger at his adversaries.
 When he returned to Paris after a sickness of several months, he sank into a depression from which he didn’t manage to recover.
 On Wednesday 23 January 1805, Claude Chappe committed suicide by jumping into a well in the yard of the Telegraph Administration at l’Hôtel Villeroy in Paris.

 The monument of Claude Chappe in Paris